jkenlooper/ubiquitous-octo-lamp/docs/development.md

 are needed to autoformat the changed code before committing.
 The `virtualenv` can be installed on your local machine with a package manager (`sudo apt-get install virtualenv`).
+Or skip using virtualenv and create one with `python3 -m venv .` .

 ```bash
 # Setup to use a virtual python environment